Señorio de Bertiz

 About Señorio de Bertiz

-Señorio de Bertiz Natural Park protects an exceptional Atlantic forest in the Baztan valley of northern Navarra, encompassing approximately 2,040 hectares of ancient deciduous woodland donated to the Navarra government in 1949 by its last private owner.
-The park preserves one of the finest examples of Atlantic forest in the western Pyrenees, with mature beech, oak, and chestnut woodland in conditions approaching virgin forest in the less accessible areas.
+Señorío de Bértiz Natural Park protects an exceptional Atlantic forest in the Bertizarana valley of northern Navarra, encompassing approximately 2,040 hectares of ancient deciduous woodland donated to the Navarra regional government in 1949 by its last private owner, Pedro Ciga, who stipulated it be preserved and used for recreational, educational, and scientific purposes.
+[1] The park preserves one of the finest examples of Atlantic forest in the western Pyrenees, with mature beech, oak, and chestnut woodland in conditions approaching virgin forest in the less accessible areas.
 The former estate's botanical garden and palace grounds add a cultural dimension to this predominantly natural park.

 Wildlife Ecosystems

 The mature forest supports pine marten, wildcat, genet, and several dormouse species, while the abundant deadwood and old trees provide habitat for the middle spotted woodpecker and other cavity-nesting birds.
-Otter inhabits the Bidasoa River that bounds the park, and the dense forest hosts diverse populations of woodland birds including goshawk, honey buzzard, and black woodpecker.
+[1] Otter inhabits the Bidasoa River that forms the southern boundary of the park, and the dense forest hosts diverse populations of woodland birds including goshawk, honey buzzard, and black woodpecker.

 Flora Ecosystems

 Beech dominates the higher slopes, with sessile oak, sweet chestnut, and ash creating diverse mixed woodland at lower elevations.
-The forest understory is rich in ferns, mosses, and spring-flowering plants, while the river margins support alder and willow galleries.
-The botanical garden contains exotic tree specimens collected by the estate's owners during the 19th century.
+[1] The forest understory is rich in ferns, mosses, and spring-flowering plants, while the river margins support alder and willow galleries.
+The botanical garden, established by Pedro Ciga, contains exotic tree specimens from across the world collected during the 19th and early 20th centuries.

 Geology